Cheloved/slpm/README.md

 # SLPM - Simple LFS Package Manager

+## Warning: shell version is depricated.
+C version is in the development stage

 ## About
     SLPM is able to install packages from tar archives, track them and remove.